blackopsinc/openrouter-cli/README.md

 # Works with any provider
-export LLM_PROVIDER="ollama"  # or "openrouter" or "lmstudio" export OPENROUTER_API_KEY="your-api-key"  # only needed for openrouter export OPENROUTER_PRE_PROMPT="Analyze the following process list and identify any suspicious processes:"
+export LLM_PROVIDER="ollama"  # or "openrouter" or "lmstudio" export OPENROUTER_API_KEY="your-api-key"  # only needed for openrouter export LLM_PRE_PROMPT="Analyze the following process list and identify any suspicious processes:"

 ps aux | ./openrouter-cli
 ```